Equal Earth projection

-According to the creators, the projection was created in response to the decision of the Boston public schools to adopt the Gall-Peters projection for world maps in March 2017, to accurately show the relative sizes of equatorial and non-equatorial regions.
+According to the creators, the projection was created in response to the decision of the Boston Public Schools to adopt the Gall–Peters projection for world maps in March 2017, to accurately show the relative sizes of equatorial and non-equatorial regions.
 The decision generated controversy in the world of cartography due to this projection’s extreme distortion in the polar regions.
-At that time Šavrič, Jenny, and Patterson sought alternative map projections of equal areas for world maps, but could not find any that met their aesthetic criteria.
+At that time, Šavrič, Jenny, and Patterson sought alternative map projections of equal areas for world maps, but could not find any that met their aesthetic criteria.
 Therefore, they created a new projection that had more visual appeal compared to existing projections of equal areas.

-As with the Natural Earth projection (2012) by Tom Patterson, a visual method was used to choose the parameters of the projection.
+As with the earlier Natural Earth projection (2012) introduced by Patterson, a visual method was used to choose the parameters of the projection.
 A combination of Putniņš P4ʹ and Eckert IV projections was used as the basis.
+Mathematical formulae for the projection were derived from a polynomial used to define the spacing of parallels.